 Anura detected click attempts being made from several apps in the Google Play Store.
 They selected two apps to monitor over a 24-hour time period.
-The apps, the Lovely Rose and Oriental Beauty, were installed on a mobile device that remained in sleep mode during the time period.
+The apps, the Lovely Rose and Oriental Beauty, were installed on a mobile device that remained in sleep-mode during the entire duration of the installation process.

-Despite the device being isolated (e.g. no human activity), click logs showed 3,061 requests for an ad, and ads were granted 169.
+Despite the device being isolated (e.g. no human activity), click logs showed 3,061 requests for an ad, and ads were granted 169 times.
 Big name brands like Snapchat and Wendy’s received these clicks, which clearly were non-human.

 The Threat Is Growing